 6. Apex windows

-Curtains that ‘puddle’ on the floor help to soften the angles of an apex window and create a soft romantic look.
-An upholstered box pelmet gives a stylish, crisp finish while concealing the curtain headers and tracks.
+It can be hard to know what to do with odd shaped windows like an apex style.
+One practical solution is to choose curtains that ‘puddle’ on the floor, as they can help to soften the angles of an apex window and create a soft romantic look.
+An upholstered box pelmet gives a stylish, crisp finish while concealing the curtain rod, headers and tracks.

 7. Church windows

 If you’re lucky enough to live in a village church that’s been converted into a charming house, you may have grand arched windows that are difficult to dress.
-Make a bold statement by using eyelet curtains hung on a pole just above door height.
+One great way to tackle this style of window is to make a bold statement by using eyelet curtains hung on a pole just above door height.
 It’s a clean, simple and very effective way to deal with the ecclesiastical past.

 8. Conservatory walls and windows